6 Theatre Workers You Should Know

 Profession: Actor

-Hometown: Born in Lewiston, Me. and raised in Colorado Spring, Colo. (but “Denver will always feel like home too”)
+Hometown: Born in Lewiston, Me. and raised in Colorado Springs, Colo. (but “Denver will always feel like home too”)

 Current home: New York City (after two years in Ashland, Ore.)